Van crashes into crowded store near Seattle, injuring 11

 The van first hit an unoccupied car in front of the store and then crashed through the store’s windows.

+The toddler remained in critical condition Tuesday morning, and one man was in the intensive care unit, Harborview spokeswoman Susan Greggtoldthe Seattle Times.

+Gregg did not have an update on the condition of the other man.
+Eight others were injured and taken to hospitals.

-The van’s driver was arrested on suspicion of being under the influence of drugs, Abbott said.
-The female passenger was arrested on a previous warrant.
+The van’s 51-year-old driver was arrested on suspicion of vehicular assault and driving under the influence of drugs, Abbott said.
+The female passenger was arrested on a previous warrant and suspicion of shoplifting.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.